Should I Purchase a FEDVIP Dental or Vision Plan?

 Like FEHB plans, FEDVIP plans offer three enrollment options: self only, self plus one, self and family.
 The premiums for self plus family are almost always about double or triple the self-only premium.

 The dental and vision plans save you money in two ways.
 First, they use affiliated providers who provide discounts because of the increased business the plans attract.
 Second, because employees (but not retirees) pay the premiums with pre-tax dollars, you save approximately one-third of the premium cost.
 Almost all Federal employees face a marginal tax rate close to or above 33 percent, taking into account Federal income tax, State income tax, the Medicare tax and, for FERS employees, the Social Security tax.
-Any money an employee spends on dental or vision insurance is not subject to these taxes and employees get what amounts to a one-third discount on the premium, depending on their tax bracket.
+Any money an employee spends on dental or vision insurance is not subject to these taxes and employees get what amounts to a one-third discount on the premium.

 Virtually all FEHB plans provide insurance coverage for accidental dental or vision injuries.
 Typical brochure language says, We cover services and supplies necessary to promptly repair sound natural teeth when services are needed due to an accidental injury.
 For vision services, typical brochure language says the plan will cover testing and evaluation and fitting for implanted ocular lenses or contact lenses when the impairment is caused by accident or illness.
 Most FEHB plans also have some routine dental and vision benefits.
 These are often substantial benefits (though never as good as FEDVIP plan offerings).
 By joining a health insurance plan with better than average dental or vision benefits, you can eliminate much of the need for a supplemental plan.
 As an example, the Aetna Healthfund CDHP plan offers a special $300 fund for self-only enrollees (and double that for families) that covers dental costs.